HiImJayHireMe/garnish/README.md

 # garnish
 Functional, RESTful Flask middleware with an eye toward easy testing, finely tuned low level middleware control, and low devopment cost.

+Make creating Flask endpoints as easy as snapping together legos!

 With the core functionality clocking in at only 42 lines non-whitespace code, it doesn't get much more simple or lightweight than this.